SolarNetworkFoundation/solarnetwork.net/content/case-studies/wsc.md

 o Waiorea and its strength in the performing arts, the College has also cultivated a deep focus on environmental stewardship.
 A new building designed to support solar modules on the roof offered the WSC community the opportunity to “walk the talk” of sustainability, teach science curriculum, and save money on energy bills.

+Supporting a community project like this perfectly aligns with SolarNetwork Foundation’s values, and we were keen to help out.

 The outcome?
 A community-funded solar array, put to work not only for power generation but for learning and teaching, using SolarNetwork.

 ![Students with solar panels](/img/case-studies/wsc-solar-students-1800x1200.jpg)